Foster/ Adoption Enquiry

 Here is a quick overview of the process

 Once all your details have been received a member of the team will contact you, in the meantime they will be arranging for a volunteer to come out to your home and complete one of our homecheck forms.
-If you would like to see one of these forms before hand in order to see what is involved the form can be viewed here.
 This is a set of questions to determine if you are a suitable home for one of our dogs and to take compiles of identification etc. They will then send the information back to us and you will be informed if the visit has been deemed a pass, fail or requires some support (it could be some suggestions on how to make your garden more secure etc).
 Please note these visits are done by volunteers and sometimes take a while to organise depending on your location and volunteer availability.

 Once your visit has been deemed a pass one of the team will contact you to discuss suitable dogs and then arrange a meet and greet.